A raw material can be created and added to a 'Material Set'.

 Add new Material

-A material creation dropdown will show.
-This is where you configure the details and pricing:
+A material creation pop-up box will appear.
+This is where you configure the item details and pricing:

 In this example we are creating a roll of gloss laminate: